stepanataccolade/docsv2/sources/int_docker_registries.md

 1. Click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 2. Use the `Filters` dropdown to select `Docker`.
 Alternatively, you can use the `Integration Name` field to provide the name of your Docker Hub integration.
 3. Your Docker Hub integration shows up in the list.
-4. Click on the `...` next to `Docker` to list all dependencies of this integration.
+4. Click on the `Delete` button.
+A window pops up confirming that you want to delete the integration.
+This window lists all dependencies of this integration.
 The list will include any project, environment or subscription image dependent on this integration.
-5. Individually access the `Settings` tab for each project/environment/subscription image and delete the Docker integration under the `Hub Integration` section.
+5. If there are dependencies, individually access the `Settings` tab for each project/environment/subscription image and delete the Docker integration under the `Hub Integration` section.
-6. Once all dependencies of the Docker integration have been removed, Step 4 will show the message: `This account integration is not being used.`
+6. Once all dependencies of the Docker integration have been removed, Step 4 will show the message: `No dependency`
 7. Click the `Delete` button for the Docker Integration.